AI-Phil/KineticConstructs/WORKSHOP.md

 *   "something warm for winter"
 *   "stay dry in the rain"
 *   "gear for climbing mountains"
-Notice how the results relate semantically, even if the exact words aren't in the product description!
+Notice how the results relate semantically.
 Combine this with the filters.

 [SCREENSHOT: Application showing vector search results for a conceptual query using server_1.js]